jwurzer/glslScene/doc/scene-config.md

 Specification
 =============

-Sort info to the specification format:
+Short info to the specification format:

 Inside `<>` (e.g. `<id-name>`) means that it must be replaced by a value (number or text, etc.).